-- Large-sized, easy-to-view content
+- Large, easy-to-view content

-- Tap-friendly links and bulletproof buttons
+- Clickable links and bullet-proof buttons

 - High-contrast design for mobile screens set to low brightness

 - Proper balance of images and plain text (ALT text used for images)

 2. Format text to improve readability

 If you send newsletters, feature launch emails, or other text-heavy emails to subscribers, you’ll want to have a consistent, balanced approach to formatting text.
 As you build your email, make sure to: